 The Elite 75t use physical buttons (one on each earbud) as opposed to the AirPods Pro touch/squeeze control scheme.
 We found that the Elite’s buttons were easy to use in all situations and provided an excellent tactile “click” to let you know you pressed them correctly.
 Unless you wear thick mitts, you should have no problem using them.
 The AirPods Pro work well too, but it’s easier to accidentally trigger a touch command when trying to adjust the fit or take them out of your ears.

 Once again, the AirPods Pro get their full convenience factor when used with an iPhone.
 Hands-free Siri is available, and you can adjust what the touch controls do.
-However, regardless of iOS or Android, the volume can only be controlled on your phone (or via Siri on iOS).
+However, regardless of iOS or

 The Elite 75t won’t let you change what the button clicks do at the moment, but a future release of the Jabra Sound+ app is expected to add customization.
 With a total of eight functions including volume control, there’s very little you can’t do with those two buttons.
 They also let you speak to Alexa, Google Assistant, or Siri, depending on your smartphone, but none of these are hands-free options.